 4.00 pm: Exploring type?
-Sinclair Girnigoe Castle Ruins tell a great story, the locals tell us there is hidden beach out there worth a find!
+Sinclair Girnigoe Castle Ruins tell a great story, the locals tell us there is a hidden beach out there worth a find!

 6.00 pm: Go back to the hotel to freshen up and make your way to No.1 Bistro, on the shortest street in the world.
-Ellie & Murray await with some great local hospitality, not to mention AA Rosette food and a tipple or two after a long day visiting the Highlands of Scotland.
+Ellie & Murray await some great local hospitality, not to mention AA Rosette food and a tipple or two after a long day visiting the Highlands of Scotland.